IgnacioTejeraPicossi/learning-with-ai/README.md

   - **Scenario Simulator** (`Simulator.jsx`)
 - Tooltips/hints on all main options and inputs for user guidance
 - Responsive, modern design with color-coded buttons
+- **Per-section Clear buttons** for Concepts, Micro-lesson, and Recommendation to reset results and inputs
+- Robust progress tracking and personalized dashboard
-- Displays API results in a styled, readable format
+- Displays API results in a styled, readable format with proper text wrapping
 - Ready for further expansion (user input for other endpoints, authentication, etc.)

 ---